napari/docs/docs/developers/contributing/documentation/index.md

 Tags are generated into the [](tagoverview) pages by `sphinx-tags`.
 They are descriptive labels, not execution flags.
 Tags do not hide an example from the gallery or change how it is built.
-If an example should stay out of the public gallery, use the `*_.py` naming convention instead as this will prevent it from being built.
+To stop displaying an example in the public gallery, add an underscore _ after the example's name. microscopy_example.py would be displayed in the public gallery;
+while, microscopy_example_.py would not be displayed in the public gallery due to the trailing underscore in the name.

 Before creating a new tag, check [](tagoverview) and reuse an existing tag when possible.
 New tags automatically create new tag pages, so the tag set is